 The course material is publicly accessible (all on this website) and

-openly licensed so you can use and re-use it for free!
+openly licensed so you can (re-)use it for free!

-The material is ordered as we will cover it during the course.
+The material is organized in the order that we will cover it in the course.

 the final group project assignment

-will allow you to practice in a team everything you’ve learned.
+will allow you to practice everything you’ve learned in a team setting.

 To quickly access the final project assignment from inside RStudio,

 You’re almost done.
-Please fill out the pre-course survey to find this assignment, at this link or with this command:
+Please fill out the pre-course survey to finish this section, either at this link or with this function: